branislavhesko/ecg-classification/README.md

   * Modify *ecg_tools/config.py* to correspond to the new dataset.
   * Run *ecg_tools/train.py*.
 This will train the model, make regularly evaluation and store confusion matrices in list.
   * Training returns list of confusion matrices representing results after each epoch.

+# Conclusion

+To summarize, this short article has been an attempt to introduce the reader into the amazing world of deep learning.
+The goal was to show that training a neural network for classification may not be a complicated task.
+A simple transformer network has been presented and only minor modifications would be needed to enlarge the model into 2D image processing model or even 3D model.
+Transformers are useful and powerful family of models that are processing inputs as sequences.
+They allow to combine multiple data sources like audio + images.
+Isn't it fascinating?